nicolafranchini/venomaps/readme.txt

 ### Create a Map

-Go to your website admin panel, click on OpenMaps > Add New, give it a title and fill the coordinates as basic options.
+Go to your website admin panel, click on VenoMaps > Add New, give it a title and fill the coordinates as basic options.
 You can add one or more markers with various options and attach a infobox to each marker.
 Publish the map.

 ### Adding into posts/pages

-Insert the Block OpenMaps inside your posts or page, or copy the shortcode from the field below the map's title and paste it anywhere inside your posts or pages, that's it.
+Insert the Block VenoMaps inside your posts or page, or copy the shortcode from the field below the map's title and paste it anywhere inside your posts or pages, that's it.

 ### Adding into widget

-Under Appearance > Widgets you will find a new widget **OpenMaps**.
+Under Appearance > Widgets you will find a new widget **VenoMaps**.
 Add it to your sidebar, select the desired map from the dropdown menu and save.

 == Changelog ==